johnwesleyquintero/wesai-ig/README.md

 # WesAI Image Generator

-A powerful and intuitive web application for generating high-quality images from text prompts using Google's state-of-the-art AI models.
-This tool is designed for creatives, marketers, and developers to bring their ideas to life visually.
+A simple and elegant web application to generate images from text prompts using Hugging Face's Stable Diffusion model.
+Enter a descriptive prompt, and the AI will create a visual representation.
+This project is designed to be straightforward to set up and run entirely on the client-side.

 <img width="1070" height="987" alt="image" src="https://github.com/user-attachments/assets/42709973-c262-44c3-be28-c51ffc5a5b5c" />